 Britain has seen healthy growth in digital innovation which is increasing the demand for digital workers.
 But despite young people showing a healthy interest in technology, the skills gap grows ever wider.
 Therefore, despite steady development, more needs to be done to prevent the UK being derailed from its enviable position as a dominant force in IT.

 If the UK is to reach its digital potential and power the digital economy it has promised, it will require the skills of around 2.3 digital workers by 2020.
 This was the finding of research compiled by the mobile operator O2.

 O2 has predicted that there will be approximately 766,000 digital jobs generated in the next five years.
-The report also found that the north of England is still a long way behind the London and the south-east, when it comes to implementing technology growth initiatives.
+The report also found that the north of England is still a long way behind London and the southeast when it comes to implementing technology growth initiatives.

 As a result of the digital growth disparity, O2 has launched a Digital Communities scheme in St. Helens, Merseyside.
 The initiative is designed to encourage young people to look for digital positions and careers outside of London and the southeast.